-As competition increases online and the fact that visits from mobile devices continue to climb, getting the most out of call data and the leads they bring in is imperative.
-After all, isn't it much easier to sell to someone when you are on the phone with them as opposed to emailing them?
-Here are some ways to help you take that next step towards analyzing your phone call tracking data instead of simply reporting on it:
+As competition increases online and via mobile, getting the most out of call data and the leads they bring in is imperative.
+After all, it’s usually much easier to sell to someone when you are on the phone with them, as opposed to sending them an email.
+Here are some ways to help you take that next step toward analyzing your phone call tracking data instead of simply reporting on it:

 Other features such as call whisper can be turned on to alert the call recipient that the lead came from a specific marketing source (note that call whispers don’t work with automated IVR systems).
 You can also set up automated email alerts to trigger a next step and analyze call recording data.

 As marketers, many of us get lost in the reporting stage because those numbers look better.
 The reality is that we are being judged on the outcome of the leads so we need to do our best to track leads through the funnel as best as possible.

-Have the person that handles the inbound leads and phone calls keep tabs on which calls are received via tracking numbers vs. those that are not and update your records in real time - this at least helps you cut out the robocalls, sales calls, wrong numbers and people that use Google instead of typing in your URL.
+Have the person that handles the inbound leads and phone calls also keep tabs on which calls are received via tracking numbers versus those that are not and update your records in real-time.
+This at least helps you cut out robocalls, sales calls, wrong phone numbers, and people that use Google instead of typing in your URL.
 Add some fields to your CRM, bookmark your call tracking tool login, create some tagging to be able to sort the calls, rate the calls, etc.